aTrujillo04/Remote-Dashboard-for-Tokinomo-in-Flet/README.md

 sudo npm install -g pm2
 pm2 -v
 ```
 After you see the versions, you can confirm the installation.
-So now, let's create the pm2 process, first making executable the sript.sh you just created:
+So now, let's create the pm2 process, first making executable the script.sh you just created:

 ```bash
 chmod +x /home/ubuntu_user/folder/tokinomo_server.sh
 ```
-Now, let's test the pm2 process manually and verity its creation:
+Now, let's test the pm2 process manually and verify its creation:

 ```bash
 pm2 start /home/pi/Tokinomo/tokinomo_server.sh --desired_name_for_pm2
 pm2 status
 ```
 You should see something like this:

 ```bash
 ┌─────┬───────────────┬──────┬─────┬─────────┐
 │ id  │ name          │ mode │ pid │ status  │